SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 ![](Case_Study_2_files/figure-html/barchart5B-1.png)<!-- -->

-####Presented below is a barchart displaying the top 15 nations in average procrastination scores using the measure of the AIP score.
+##### 11. Presented below is a barchart displaying the top 15 nations in average procrastination scores using the measure of the AIP score.Those regions are not recognized as soverign nations will have NA values as their HDI score and HDI category.

 ```r